GianmarcoAndreana/GianmarcoAndreana.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Gianmarco Andreana is a postdoctoral researcher of operations research at the Hebrew University of Jerusalem Business School.
-His research interests are related to Transportation Economics, particularly toward Aviation field: they include topics related to airport pollution and noise, airline competition, mathematical optimization, analytic game-theoretical models and spatial analysis.
+Gianmarco Andreana is a postdoctoral researcher of operations research at the Department of Economics of the University of Bergamo.
+His research interests are related to Transportation Economics, particularly in Aviation: they include topics related to airport pollution and noise, airline competition, mathematical optimization, analytic game-theoretical models and spatial analysis.
 {style="text-align: justify;"}